 How can I verify a gas technician's TSSA certification?

-In Ottawa and across Ontario, you can verify a gas technician's TSSA certification through the official TSSA website at tssa.org using their technician lookup tool.
+In Ottawa and across Ontario, you can verify a gas technician's TSSA certification through the official TSSA website at tssa.org using their online lookup tool.

 The Technical Standards and Safety Authority (TSSA) maintains a public database of all certified gas technicians in Ontario.
 Here's exactly how to verify your technician's credentials: